-In an alpha-beta search with a window [alpha,beta]:

-- Failed-high means it returns a value that is larger than or equal to its upper bound beta. - Failed-low means it returns a value that is smaller than or equal to its lower bound alpha.

-Null or Zero window search:

-- Using alpha-beta search with the window [m, m+1]. - The result can be either failed-high or failed-low. - Failed-high means the return value is at least m+1.

-\triangleright Equivalent to TEST(p, >, m) is true.

-- Failed-low means the return value is at most m. - \triangleright Equivalent to TEST(p, >, m) is false.
+- In an alpha-beta search with a window [alpha,beta]: - Failed-high means it returns a value that is larger than or equal to its upper bound beta. - Failed-low means it returns a value that is smaller than or equal to its lower bound alpha. - Null or Zero window search: - Using alpha-beta search with the window [m, m+1]. - The result can be either failed-high or failed-low. - Failed-high means the return value is at least m+1. - \triangleright Equivalent to TEST>(p,m) is TRUE. - Failed-low means the return value is at most m. - \triangleright Equivalent to TEST>(p,m) is FALSE. - The above works for both fail hard and fail soft versions of the alpha-beta algorithm.